ParalESN: Enabling parallel information processing in Reservoir Computing: Experimental Setting

-For RC models, Table \ref{tab:hyperparameters_rc} provides an overview of the values explored.
-Common hyperparameters explored for both ESN and ParalESN include the bias scaling $\omega_{\text{b}}$, the leaky rate $\tau$, and the number of layers $L$.
-For traditional RC we explore the spectral radius $\rho$, used to rescale the recurrent weight matrix, and the input scaling $\omega_{\text{in}}$, used to scale the input weight matrix.
-For ParalESN, we explore the minimum and maximum magnitude of the diagonal entries $\rho_{\text{min}}$, $\rho_{\text{max}}$, and the minimum and maximum phase (i.e., the angle with the positive x-axis) $\theta_{\text{min}}$, $\theta_{\text{max}}$, used to sample the diagonal transition matrix and easily control its eigenvalues.
-Additionally, we explore $\omega_{\text{mix}}$ and $\omega_{\text{mixb}}$ for scaling the kernel and the bias vector of the mixing layer, and $k$ for determining the kernel size.
-For the deep configurations, we explore the number of (untrained) reservoir layers $L$ and we explore an additional set of hyperparameters for layers beyond the first one, to promote diverse dynamics between the first layer and deeper ones.
-Additionally, we consider hyperparameter $\texttt{concat} \in [\text{False}, \text{True}]$, which determines whether the readout is fed the states of the last layer or the concatenation of the states across all layers.
-To ensure a consistent number of trainable parameters when states are concatenated, the hidden size (i.e., the total number of reservoir units) is evenly split across layers.
-If an even split is not possible, the remaining neurons are allocated to the first layer.
-When the readout is implemented as a ridge regressor, we explore regularization strength values in $\{0, 0.01, 0.1, 1, 10, 100\}$.
-When the readout is implemented as an MLP, we simply train it with the Adam optimizer with a learning rate of $5e-4$; the rest are the default PyTorch values.
-See Table \ref{tab:hyperparameters_rc} for an overview of the values explored.
-The readout is either implemented as a ridge regressor trained via Singular Value Decomposition (SVD) solver for memory-based, forecasting, and time series classification tasks, or as a 2-layer Multi-layer Perceptron (MLP) for benchmarks pertaining to the MNIST dataset.
-Prior to the readout, we always standardize the reservoir's outputs by removing the mean and scaling to unit variance.
+For RC models, Table~\ref{tab:hyperparameters_rc} provides an overview of the hyperparameter values explored.
+Common hyperparameters for both ESN and ParalESN include the bias scaling $\omega_{\text{b}}$, the leaky rate $\tau$, and the number of layers $L$.
+For traditional RC, we additionally explore the spectral radius $\rho$, used to rescale the recurrent weight matrix, and the input scaling $\omega_{\text{in}}$, used to scale the input weight matrix.
+For ParalESN, we explore the minimum and maximum magnitudes of the diagonal entries, $\rho_{\text{min}}$ and $\rho_{\text{max}}$, and the minimum and maximum phases (i.e., the angle with the positive $x$-axis), $\theta_{\text{min}}$ and $\theta_{\text{max}}$, which control the eigenvalues of the diagonal transition matrix.
+We additionally explore $\omega_{\text{mix}}$ and $\omega_{\text{mixb}}$ for scaling the kernel and bias vector of the mixing layer, and $k$ for the kernel size.
+For the deep configurations, we explore the number of (untrained) reservoir layers $L$ and an additional set of (inter) hyperparameters for layers beyond the first, to promote diverse dynamics across layers.
+We also consider the hyperparameter $\texttt{concat} \in \{\text{False}, \text{True}\}$, which determines whether the readout receives the states of the last layer only or the concatenation of states across all layers.
+To ensure a consistent number of trainable parameters when states are concatenated, the total number of reservoir units is evenly divided across layers; any remainder is allocated to the first layer.
+When the readout is implemented as a ridge regressor, we explore regularization strengths in $\{0, 0.01, 0.1, 1, 10, 100\}$.
+When implemented as an MLP, it is trained with the Adam optimizer at a learning rate of $5 \times 10^{-4}$ with all other settings left at their PyTorch defaults.
+The readout is implemented as a ridge regressor trained via a Singular Value Decomposition (SVD) solver for memory-based, forecasting, and time series classification tasks, and as a 2-layer Multi-Layer Perceptron (MLP) for the MNIST benchmarks.
+Prior to the readout, the reservoir states are always standardized to zero mean and unit variance.